Join our coalition and help us create a future in which epidemics are no longer a threat to humanity.

-To date, CEPI has secured over $750 million toward its $1 billion funding target, with financial support provided by the Bill & Melinda Gates Foundation, the Wellcome Trust, the European Commission, and the governments of Australia, Belgium, Canada, Germany, Japan, Norway and the UK.
+To date, CEPI has secured over $760 million toward its $1 billion funding target, with financial support provided by the Bill & Melinda Gates Foundation, the Wellcome Trust, the European Commission, and the governments of Australia, Belgium, Canada, Ethiopia, Germany, Japan, Norway and the UK.

-Since our launch in 2017, CEPI has announced four calls for funding proposals.
+Since our launch in 2017, CEPI has announced a number of calls for funding proposals.
 The first call supports candidate vaccines against Middle East Respiratory Syndrome coronavirus (MERS-CoV), Nipah virus, and Lassa virus.
 The second call will advance rapid response vaccine platforms against unknown pathogens, known as 'Disease X'.
 The third call is supporting vaccines against Rift Valley fever and Chikungunya viruses.
-Our most recent call, launched in October 2019, is for the development of innovative platform technologies that can be used to develop vaccines and other immunoprophylactics to rapidly respond to future outbreaks of emerging infectious diseases and “Disease X”.
+We also launched a call in October 2019, is for the development of innovative platform technologies that can be used to develop vaccines and other immunoprophylactics to rapidly respond to future outbreaks of emerging infectious diseases and “Disease X”.

 Our vaccine development partners include Emergent Biosolutions, Janssen Vaccines & Prevention B.V., Imperial College London, CureVac, IDT Biologika, Inovio, the International AIDS Vaccine Initiative (IAVI), Profectus Biosciences, Themis Bioscience, Public Health Vaccines, Valneva SE, Colorado State University, PATH, Wageningen Bioveterinary Research, University of Tokyo, University of Queensland, and University of Oxford.